-Website continues to eclipse other channels when it comes to application decision-making, ranking as the biggest influence by far on students’ decision to apply.
-Social media on the other hand is proving to be less impactful.
+The website continues to eclipse other channels when it comes to application decision-making, ranking as the biggest influence by far on students’ decision to apply.
+Social media, on the other hand, is proving to be less impactful.
 Ranking their top influences on the decision to apply, 75% of responses indicated the University website as the number one influence compared to just 2% for Facebook.

 What international stealth trends mean for universities

 The website is still very relevant for growing quality applications

 Don’t underestimate the power of the website.
 There is a lot of buzz around social media and while social media plays a role in student engagement, it by no means replaces or should take priority over your website.

 Make sure you continue to invest in optimizing the website experience with the specific needs of international students in mind.
 Read our blog for some simple but impactful adjustments to make your website more user-friendly for international prospective students.

 More work will have to be done to qualify and nurture stealth applicants

 Although they’ve submitted an application, stealth students may be colder than admitted students who engaged with your pre-application.
 As mentioned, last year stealth students had a yield rate that was 56% lower than those who inquired pre-application.

 We will be working with our partners to buck the trend by delivering proactive communication campaigns at the point of application to gauge where stealth applicants are in their consideration process, understand their existing perceptions about the University, and what needs they still have.
 We’ll get a true sense for where stealth applicants are in the recruitment journey as it’s never as linear and simple as the funnel concept suggests.
 Targeted engagement campaigns will then be delivered to support each student from where he/she really is in the recruitment journey.

 Learn How to Tackle Stealth Applicant Data & More